freeorion/freeorion/.github/ISSUE_TEMPLATE/feature.md

 <!--
 Please create a new forum thread for discussions and link it here;
-to directly open the the "New Topic" form you can use the link below: https://www.freeorion.org/forum/posting.php?mode=post&f=6 -->
+to directly open the "New Topic" form you can use the link below: https://www.freeorion.org/forum/posting.php?mode=post&f=6 -->